Drew6160/eyehike-link-checker/README.md

 ## 📋 What it checks

-Every external link on the webcams page (~130+ links), categorized as:
+Every external link on the sites, categorized as:

 | Status | Meaning |
 |--------|---------|